The best 4-person tents: for group camping trips in any situation

 The Outwell Nevada might just be the Goldilocks of our round-up – neither too big or too cramped, it’s the perfect size to sleep four in comfort.

-Walk through the roomy porch of this tunnel tent, which can be opened up on sunny days, and you’ll find a generous living space that we found, on test, feels light and spacious thanks to two huge windows and plenty of headroom.
+Walk through the roomy porch of this tunnel tent, which can be opened up on sunny days, and you’ll find a generous living space that we found, during our test, feels light and spacious thanks to two huge windows and plenty of headroom.
 Past this are two large blackout bedrooms, both of which will fit a double air mattress without blinking.

 The Nevada is fully waterproofed to a hefty 6,000mm, and shrugged off rain effortlessly when we tested it out.
 It’s not the lightest tent to transport or the quickest to pitch, although pre-bent poles do make things more intuitive and also make the erected tent more stable.